fltk-rs/fltk-rs/ROADMAP.md

 - On linux/bsd, build hybrid wayland/x11 apps by default.
 - Remove support for older raw-window-handle versions.
 - Rename CallbackTrigger to When, and set_trigger to set_when.
+- Change no-images to use-images and add it to default features.